-How Plants Arrange for Transportation
+How Plants Solve Their Transportation Needs

 Can you imagine a potted plant hailing a cab or hopping a flight to Paris?
 How about a dandelion commuting to work in a Prius, or an oak tree planning its next vacation in Panama?
 We don’t normally think of green plants as having transportation needs, and therefore we have little reason to ponder how plants solve those needs.
 But a surprising thing about plants is that they really do have a serious need to get from one place to another, and they have developed a wide range of ingenious solutions to address this need.